 All students complete the Live Project and you will study 'Thinking: Research for Creative Practice', which will help you to determine your Research Portfolio (MA) or Major Project (MFA) topics.

 A 2:2 Honours degree in an art and design or related subject such as (architecture, creative computing and engineering design).
-Entry is subject to interview and portfolio of creative work.
+Entry is subject to interview and portfolio of creative work or technical/ business subjects.

 Part time (day)